DanielWep/InstallScript-for-AzureMFA-NPS/README.md

 ## Getting Started

-The Install Scripte should be run on the destination NPS Server.
+The Install Script should be run on the destination NPS Server.

 [More information here.](https://docs.microsoft.com/de-de/azure/active-directory/authentication/howto-mfa-nps-extension)

 ### Prerequisites